JacobReidWD/PHP-to-mySQL-Template/README.md

 # PHP-to-mySQL-Template
-PHP file template to connect your site or server to a database suing MySQL
+PHP file template to connect your site or server to a database using MySQL